Arizona Chiropractic Assistant Training Course

 This course designed to help train the Arizona Chiropractic Assistant, who will work under the license of a doctor of chiropractic only, and the doctor must register the C.A. under his or her license.

-The class has several modules that are all included for the $375 tuition price.
-The modules and featured topics are listed below. **Please note that CPR is NOT offered through this course.
+The class has several modules that are all included for the $379 tuition price.
+The modules and featured topics are listed below. **Please note that CPR is NOT offered through this course, but it is a requirement in order to pass.

 The learner’s time spent studying course materials is tracked electronically.
 A formal multiple-choice examination is administered at the termination of the course.